Jump to: Central | North | South | East | West

 Stanley's

-This newish Chelsea restaurant makes the most of its large courtyard garden.
+This Chelsea restaurant makes the most of its large courtyard space which is inspired by an English country garden.
 There are two large parasols that keep the banquette seating dry and they also have inbuilt heaters to keep you warm and toasty.
-Weekend brunch sounds particularly good like the buttermilk flatbread with crab and poached egg.
+It's a lovely spot for English burrata with peas or an Eton mess with brown sugar custard.

 Follow on Instagram: @stanleys_chelsea_